marcnow/Personal-Website/README.md

 4. Access it on localhost:3000

 ### Future venture for this project
--maybe implement comment function on blogs
+- maybe implement comment function on blogs
--integrate backend services
+- integrate backend services
--like/dislike functionality in blog
--more?
+- better way for like functionality
+- fetch data when loading root page
+- find font for paragraphs